Lew Bloom

-Lew Bloom (August 8, 1859 – December 12, 1929) was an American vaudeville performer and stage actor who popularized the comical tramp character.
+Lew Bloom (born Ludwig Pflum; August 8, 1859 – December 12, 1929) was an American vaudeville performer and stage actor who popularized the comical tramp character.
 After retiring from the stage in the 1910s, he became a prolific art collector and dealer and also painted his own original works.

 Decades after his death, art conservators discovered that Bloom was the perpetrator of an art forgery involving an oil portrait that he claimed depicted First Lady Mary Todd Lincoln.

 Early life

-Bloom was born Ludwig Pflum in Philadelphia, Pennsylvania to Ludwig and Louisa (née Moyer) Pflum.
+Bloom was born Ludwig Pflum in Philadelphia, Pennsylvania, to Ludwig and Louisa (née Moyer) Pflum.
 His parents, who immigrated from Germany, had six other children: Susannah, Susan Deborah, Louisa, Charles, Edward and Adolph (who died as a child).
 Bloom's father worked as a cooper.
-The family eventually moved to Reading, Pennsylvania where Bloom attended Poplar Street School.
+The family eventually moved to Reading, Pennsylvania, where Bloom attended Poplar Street School.
 Around 1871, the family moved to Williamsburg where Bloom began working as a jockey.
 In 1873, he joined the Potter Hart Colossus Circus where he performed a "bounding jockey act" in which he rode horses and performed acrobatics.
 During his time at the circus, "Ludwig Pflum" changed his name to "Lew Bloom" and would use that name for the remainder of his performing career.

 Career

 Early years

-Bloom spent several years touring in variety shows with his jockey act before relocating to Dover, Delaware where he competed in horse match races.
+Bloom spent several years touring in variety shows with his jockey act before relocating to Dover, Delaware, where he competed in horse match races.
 He then returned to Reading where he and a friend opened the Drovers' Hotel.
 The establishment was the first to introduce cabaret to Reading.
 Bloom performed song and dance acts at the hotel and also began competing as a lightweight boxer.

 Bloom later became the stage manager for his friend's second establishment, The General Taylor Hotel.
 He left after two years to work as a clown in the Shelby, Pullman & Hamilton Circus.
 After a year, Bloom returned to Reading where formed a partnership with vaudevillian Howard Monroe.
 The duo performed song and dance numbers and comedy skits in blackface until Bloom left the duo and went to New York to perform comedy as a solo act.